chrisdjin/public_wordpress_bibot_plugin/README.md

 ## Local Installation

+1. **Install the Plugin:**
+   - You can install the plugin by either:
+     - Uploading the `BiBot.zip` file directly via the "Install Plugin" page in the WordPress admin dashboard.
-1. Upload the `bibot-chatbot` folder to the `/wp-content/plugins/` directory.
+     - Or, manually uploading the unzipped `BiBot.zip` folder to the `/wp-content/plugins/` directory via FTP or your hosting control panel.

-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. **Activate the Plugin:**
+   - Go to the "Plugins" menu in WordPress and activate the BiBot Chatbot plugin.

+3. **Configure the Plugin:**
-3. Navigate to "Settings" > "BiBot Chatbot" to configure the plugin.
+   - Navigate to "Settings" > "BiBot Chatbot" in the WordPress admin dashboard to configure the plugin settings according to your needs.

 ## Frequently Asked Questions